Inside Emily's multi-marathon fundraising challenge

 Stepping up to the challenge

-Emily has already completed the first part of her challenge, taking on the Bath Half Marathon in March.
-Her next event will be her first ever marathon - the North Devon Marathon in Woolacombe on 30 June - followed by three runs in Cornwall: the Rat Race’s Man vs Coast event on 6 July; the Eden Project Marathon on 13 October; and the Marazian to Mousehole Half Marathon on 21 December.
+Emily has already taken on the first part of her challenge, completing the Bath Half Marathon in March and running in her first ever marathon - the North Devon Marathon in Woolacombe on 30 June.
+She's now gearing up for the Marazian to Mousehole Half Marathon on 21 December.

 As well as raising money for the Trust, nursing student Emily wants to boost awareness of the charity’s work to look after special places while she races.